Annotation Curricula to Implicitly Train Non-Expert Annotators: Human Evaluation

-\paragraph{Distractor Selection} Our goal is to observe effects that solely result from the ordering of instances with varying annotation difficulty.
+\paragraph{Distractor selection} The goal of the study is to observe effects that solely result from the ordering of instances with varying annotation difficulty.
 Hence, we need to ensure that annotated instances correspond to specific difficulties and are balanced equally for each participant.
 To control the annotation difficulty, we construct five possible sets of misconceptions for each instance that are presented to the annotator; each corresponding to a respective difficulty-level ranging from "very easy" to "very difficult".
 Each set consists of the expert-selected misconception and five additional misconceptions that serve as distractors which are commonly used in cloze-tests~\citep{taylor1953cloze}.
-Following existing research on automated cloze-test generation, we focus on \textit{semantic similarity} to generate distractor subsets~\citep{agarwal-mannem-2011-automatic,mostow2012generating,yeung-etal-2019-difficulty} and manually create one set of five semantically dissimilar and one set of five semantically similar misconceptions for each misconception.\footnote{Initially, we also investigated the use of recent automated approaches to create those subsets~\citep{gao-etal-2020-distractor}.
+Following existing research on automated cloze-test generation, we focus on \textbf{semantic similarity} to generate distractor subsets~\citep{agarwal-mannem-2011-automatic,mostow2012generating,yeung-etal-2019-difficulty} and manually create one set of five semantically dissimilar and one set of five semantically similar misconceptions for each misconception.\footnote{Initially, we also investigated the use of recent automated approaches to create those subsets~\citep{gao-etal-2020-distractor}.
 However, the resulting subsets rather targeted syntactic instead of semantic similarity.
-One reason for this may be that approaches to generate cloze-tests consider only single-token gaps whereas the misconceptions consist of several words that form a descriptive statement.} As semantically dissimilar distractors are much easier to identify than semantically similar ones~\citep{mostow2012generating}, we can manipulate annotation difficulty by adapting the number of semantically similar distractors; that is, starting from the set of dissimilar (very easy) misconceptions, we can gradually increase the difficulty by replacing a dissimilar misconception with a similar one until only the set of similar (very difficult) misconceptions remains.
+One reason for this may be that approaches to generate cloze-tests consider only single-token gaps whereas the misconceptions consist of several words that form a descriptive statement.} As semantically dissimilar distractors are much easier to identify than semantically similar ones~\citep{mostow2012generating}, we can manipulate annotation difficulty by adapting the number of semantically similar distractors; that is, starting from the set of dissimilar (very easy) misconceptions, we can gradually increase the difficulty by replacing a dissimilar misconception with a similar one until only the set of similar (very difficult) misconceptions remains. \Cref{fig:example-user-study} shows a tweet from our user study with its respective easy and difficult misconception sets.
+As can be seen, the difficult misconception set consists of two more semantically similar misconceptions.
+Especially notable is the third misconception that states the opposite of the tweet's misconception but with a similar wording.